Skip to content

 Key Takeaway: F# uses printfn for formatted output with automatic newline.
 The language emphasizes expressions over statements, and semicolons are optional.

-Why It Matters: F# Interactive (FSI) enables rapid prototyping and REPL-driven development similar to Python, but with .NET’s type safety and performance.
-Developers use FSI for testing algorithms interactively before deployment.
+Why It Matters: F# Interactive (FSI) enables rapid prototyping and REPL-driven development similar to Python, but with .NET's type safety and performance.
+Developers use FSI for testing algorithms, exploring APIs, and verifying logic interactively before committing to a full compile cycle.
+In production teams, FSI scripts serve as executable documentation and exploratory tools.
+The tight feedback loop accelerates development compared to traditional compile-run-debug cycles common in Java or C#.

 Example 2: Immutable Values with let